IHE/RAD.IRA/input/pagecontent/volume-1.md

 - which Subscriber has permission to invoke what requests
 - which context and content a Subscriber is eligible to access and in what type (e.g. read only, write only or ready and write)

-> Note: This profile does not mandate an authorization mechanism.
+> Note: This profile does not mandate a specific authorization mechanism.

+TODO: Subscribers in a reporting session are permitted to send Request Context Change events for events beyond those explicitly defined in this profile.
+The Hub shall support distributing such events if a subscriber listed the event in its subscription.

+TODO: Define 'custom events'

 The Hub shall support [Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html) for all events. i.e. The Hub shall NOT be limited to the events prescribed in this profile to support synchronizing applications in reporting sessions.

 The Hub shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html).

 The Hub shall monitor the established websocket connections.
-If it detected a websocket connection issue with a Subscriber, then the Hub shall
+If it detects a websocket connection issue with a Subscriber, then the Hub shall
 - Unsubscribe the Subscriber and drop the websocket connection
 - Send a SyncError notification to other Subscribers using [RAD-X10](rad-x10.html)

 ##### 1:XX.1.1.7.1 Event Handling Requirements

-The Hub shall provide basic functionalities to all events it received, including custom events.
+The Hub shall provide the following functionalities for all events, including custom events.
 Specifically:
-- It shall receive and send the event to all Subscribers subscribed to the event type (See [RAD-X9](rad-x9.html))
+- It shall receive and distribute the event to all Subscribers subscribed to that event type (See [RAD-X9](rad-x9.html))
 - It shall manage the current context in the session for all context-change events (i.e. `*-open` and `*-close` events)
-- It shall ensure proper event ordering and transaction handling for all content sharing events (i.e. `*-update` and `*-select`) events
+- It shall ensure proper event ordering and transaction handling for all content sharing events (i.e. `*-update` and `*-select` events)

+TODO: Add reference to FHIRcast about event ordering and transaction handling

 ##### 1:XX.1.1.7.2 Event Producing Requirements

+When a Hub has successfully processed a `*-close` event, the Hub will establish a new current context.
+The Hub will select one of the existing open contexts in the session to be the new current context, typically the most recently opened context (i.e. resume a previous open context).
+If no open context exist, then current context will be empty.

-When received a `*-close` event, if the Hub detected that the current context is another context rather than empty (i.e. resume a previous open context), then the Hub shall automatically send a `*-open` event for the corresponding context as if it is returning a Get Current Context [RAD-X8](rad-x8.html) query.
+When the Hub establishes a new current context, the Hub shall send distribute a corresponding `*-open` context event as if it had received Initiate Report Context [RAD-X3] event.

+TODO: make similar changes.

-If the context has associated contents, the Hub shall also automatically send a corresponding `*-update` and/or `*-select` event for the corresponding contents as if it is returning a Get Current Context query.
+If the current context has associated contents, the Hub shall also automatically send a corresponding `*-update` and/or `*-select` event for the corresponding contents as if it is returning a Get Current Context query.

 > Note: These requirements are requirements from this profile.
 FHIRcast only requires the Hub to maintain the current context and support the Get Current Context query but not automatically send events in case of resuming a previous open context.